creativewave/animate/doc/computing-keyframes.md

 Avoiding unneeded interpolations of the first length/percentage component may not be worth the computations to check these conditions.
 But length components with strict equal values or values loosely equal to `0`, and color components with strict/loose equal values, can be excluded from values to interpolate.

-User agents normalize component values at each frame when computing keyframes using a [private algorythm](https://drafts.csswg.org/web-animations-1/#ref-for-compute-a-property-value%E2%91%A1) similar to `getComputedProperty()`.
+User agents compute component values at each frame when computing keyframes using a [private algorythm](https://drafts.csswg.org/web-animations-1/#ref-for-compute-a-property-value%E2%91%A1) similar to `getComputedProperty()`.

-## Normalizing component number
+## Computing component number

 ```js
 const keyframes = { fontSize: ['24px', '2rem', 'large', 'larger'] }
 ```

-Normalizing the above sizes and lengths would require:
+Computing the above sizes and lengths would require:

 - for `cm`, `in`, `mm`, `pc`, `pt`, `Q`, to apply basic math operations
 - for `cap`, `ch`, `ex`, `ic`, `lh`, to get a value computed with a temporary element